 Their content ranges from pictures to updates and product promotion, but it’s all following the same aesthetic – hipster cool.

-    So how does Warby Parker’s Tweet game make every ecommerce marketer a little bit jealous?
+So how does Warby Parker’s Tweet game make every eCommerce marketer a little bit jealous?

 Clever customer service.

 WP answers common questions on Twitter by posting short video answers on their account, averaging 120 views per video.
-WB knows their audience doesn’t have time to slog through FAQ pages, so why not bring the helpful content to the audience in an entertaining and engaging from.
+WB knows their audience doesn’t have time to slog through FAQ pages, so why not bring the helpful content to the audience in an entertaining and engaging form.

 Social media strategist Meighan O’Toole penned an excellent analysis of WP’s social media customer service, dedicated to one specific encounter she had with the brand back in 2013.
 Follow the thread below to see how the brand encourages users to engage and generate subsequent content creation ideas.

 “When WP announced their collaboration with Beck on a limited edition pair of frames to celebrate his latest album, Song Reader, I was intrigued.
 The clear Carmichael frames were right up my alley.

 However, there was no try on option, and no images of models wearing them online.
 Naturally, I did what any social media strategist would do — I tweeted at WarbyParkerHelp wondering if they had images they could share.
 I had already engaged with them a few times on Twitter around my first pair, so I was pretty sure I would get a response.